NetFabric/NetFabric.Numerics.Tensors/docs/articles/Extending-the-library.md

         => Throw.NotSupportedException<TResult>();

     static abstract TResult Invoke(TResult x, TResult y);

+    static abstract TResult Invoke(TResult x, ref readonly Vector<TResult> y);
 }
 ```

 Each operator must provide a property returning the seed value, initializing the aggregation process.
-Additionally, operators must implement the required `Invoke` methods by the `IBinaryOperator<T1, T2, TResult>` interface, along with an extra `Invoke` method that aggregates the final result.
+Additionally, operators must implement the required `Invoke` methods by the `IBinaryOperator<T1, T2, TResult>` interface, along with two extra `Invoke` methods that aggregates the final result.
+On the last `Invoke` it's guaranteed that the parameters will not contain `NaN`.

 For example, consider an operation calculating the sum of all elements in the source.
 It employs the following aggregation operator: